heltonmc/heltonmc.github.io/menu2.md

 [some image]: https://upload.wikimedia.org/wikipedia/commons/9/90/Krul.svg

-* un-qualified code blocks are allowed and are julia by default, indented code blocks are not supported by default (and there support will disappear completely in later version)
+* un-qualified code blocks and indented code blocks are allowed and are julia by default

+    a = 1
+    b = a+1

+or

 ```
 a = 1